heyad/AI-Journey/stages/stage01.md

 **Focus:** Get familiar with VS Code basics — interface, workspace, and core features.
 **Duration:** ~7 minutes

+##### 🎥 If you decided to use VS Code, then you might find [this video](https://youtu.be/Fi3AJZZregI?si=1SszPwJFX43MUyZD) useful.
+It will show you how to use AI coding Agent to help you coding

 #### 2. Jupyter Notebook